sibyl229/stat540-2014-gao-wensi/hw2/homework2.md

 ![plot of chunk unnamed-chunk-39](figure/unnamed-chunk-39.png)

+RNA-seq (with EdgeR) finds vast majority to hits found by microarray (with limma).
+This is probably due to the larger dynamic range of count data than signal intensity, making RNA-seq better at detecting expression changes. (more sensitive and powerful?)

 ii) As expected, more genes were identified as differentially expressed using RNA-Seq data.
 In this question, you will examine the difference between the q-values from both analyses (i.e., array and `edgeR`) by overlaying density plots of the q-values from each analysis.